Teradata/stacki-wiki/cli/create/create-distribution.md

    If true, then calculate the MD5 checksums for all files in the
 	distribution.
 	Default is true.
+* `[pallets=string]`

+   A space separated list of pallets to use when building a distribution.
+	"name,version" is required when delimiting pallets.

+	For example: pallets="base,6.0 kernel,6.0 os,6.2".
+	Default is "None".
 * `[resolve=bool]`

    If true, then resolve RPM versions during the build so only the